Eva de Prado shares:

 - Once this activity is carried out in PE, the activity designed with the cards will be carried out in math class, it will be carried out in two or three sessions.

-- After completing the activity of the math class.
-In PE class students will watch the videos of impressive world record performances available on:
+completing the activity of the math class.
+In PE class students will watch the

 In my opinion.
 Am I crossing the line here?